Lance Storm: Early career (1990–1994)

 Lance Storm was trained by Ed Langley and Brad Young of the Hart Brothers Wrestling Camp at the Silver Dollar Action Centre in Calgary, where he became friends with fellow student Chris Jericho.
 Jericho has stated that despite the name of the school, the only involvement any of the Hart brothers had in their training was a "thirty-minute cameo" by Keith Hart to collect the student's fees.

 Storm wrestled his debut match on October 2, 1990 in Ponoka, Alberta for the Canadian Wrestling Connection; wrestling "Lance T. Storm", he went to a time limit draw with Jericho.
 He spent the next year wrestling on the independent circuit in Canada, appearing with promotions such as Canadian Rocky Mountain Wrestling.
 In October 1991, Storm and Jericho toured Japan with Atsushi Onita's Frontier Martial-Arts Wrestling promotion; teaming as "Sudden Impact".

+Catch Wrestling Association (1993, 1995)

-From June to October 1993, Storm wrestled in Austra and Germany for Otto Wanz's Catch Wrestling Association (CWA), holding the CWA World Junior Heavyweight Championship on two occasions.
+From June to October 1993, Storm wrestled in Austria and Germany for Otto Wanz's Catch Wrestling Association (CWA), holding the CWA World Junior Heavyweight Championship on two occasions.

+He returned in September 1995 when he feuded with Fit Finlay and Danny Boy Collins.
+He left in October 1995.